SoarGroup/VisualSoar/readme.md

 The project does not have a consistent style, but a proposal for now is to use [google-java-format](https://github.com/google/google-java-format).
 There are plugins for Eclipse and IntelliJ.

+We have also included a .editorconfig in the project, which is supported by all major editors.